FalconLuma/Project-Wingman-Randomizer/README.txt

 The randomizer mod will conflict with any mods that alter the performance or armament of aircraft or weapons
   - e.g. Balanced Wingman, All Weapons for All PLanes, etc.
-  - There should be no conflicts with purely aesthetic mods: skins, model swaps, audio replacement, etc.
+  - There should be no conflicts with purely aesthetic mods: skins, model-swaps, audio replacement, etc.
   - If used alongside a model-swap with custom loadouts make sure the randomizer is the last mod alphabetically to avoid the randomizer mod being overwritten e.g. add a 'z' to the start of the filename